 One other risk is that interest rates rise in the future, making it harder for you to sell your existing loans with lower interest returns on the secondary market, if you wished to do that.
 Of course, you could also just let the loans run their course and continue receiving payments until maturity.

 When investing on P2P platforms, it’s best to invest money that you can afford to use without running into severe financial troubles.
 That way, you minimise the chances of having to sell loans prematurely, potentially at a time that is not advantageous.

 Cash Drag Risk

 Cash drag varies among different P2P lending sites, and thankfully this hasn’t been a problem with Mintos.
-As of 2019 Mintos is extremely liquid meaning that you can throw thousands of Euros at the platform and see them invested within minutes, and conversely, you can also sell your loans on the secondary market within a day or two.
+Mintos is extremely liquid meaning that you can throw thousands of Euros at the platform and see them invested within minutes, and conversely, you can also sell your loans on the secondary market within a day or two.

 Although it is not currently a problem, it could become so at any point in time, even though it might only be for a short time.
 If there is a surge in popularity for P2P lending platforms, we will have a situation where lots of lenders are competing to lend while there are not enough borrowers, which will result in a higher cash drag, because you have to wait your turn.

 To put this into practice, let’s say that the interest rates you earn when lending are 10%, but, on average during the year, half your money is sitting as cash in your lending account with no borrowers available.
 With just half your money being lent and the other half in cash, it means you’re actually earning just 5%.

 That’s an extreme example.
 Cash drag is not usually anything like that much.
 In fact, it typically reduces a 10% rate down to between 9.4% and 9.8%.